 The City has partnered with SEPTA and Indego to provide accessible transportation resources.
 Whether you want to take transit or bike, or need a door-to-door ride, City resources are available to help you get vaccinated.

-There are transportation desks at all City-run and FEMA-supported sites where customers can access information and the transportation resources listed.
+There are transportation desks at all City-run sites where customers can access information and the transportation resources listed.
 Most of the resources below are provided free of charge.

 The following information provides a comprehensive guide of the city’s transportation resources, including: